 Our primary yard management information system consists of an IBM AS/400 mainframe computer system which runs our proprietary software developed to process salvage sales vehicles throughout the auction process.
 This system is integrated with the Internet to enable buyers to view salvage vehicles and bid on them.
-It is also integrated with the seller's system and enables the sellers to monitor their vehicles and analyze the progression of vehicles through the auction process.
+It can also be integrated with the seller's system and enables the sellers to monitor their vehicles and analyze the progression of vehicles through the auction process.
 Our auction-style service product, VB3, is served by an array of identical high-density, high-performance servers.
 Each individual sale is configured to run on an available server in the array and can be rapidly provisioned to any other available server in the array as required.

-We have invested in production data centers that are designed to continuously run the business, even in the event of an emergency.
+We have invested in production data centers that are designed to continuously operate to support the business, even in the event of an emergency.
 The data centers' electrical and mechanical systems are continually monitored.
 The data centers are located in areas generally considered to be free of frequent weather-related disasters and earthquakes.
 We operate fully redundant infrastructure to ensure ongoing operations, even in the event of physical damage to one of our data centers.

 We have developed a proprietary system to enable us to address our international expansion needs.
 This proprietary system is designed to provide multi-language and multi-currency capabilities.
-We began using our new internally developed proprietary system with our expansion into Spain and India in fiscal 2016.
-We intend to continue development of this system and implement in certain additional international locations during fiscal 2017.
+We began using our new internally developed proprietary system with our expansion into Spain and India in fiscal 2016 and Germany in fiscal 2017.
+We intend to continue development of this system and implement it in certain additional international locations in the future.